 8. Remember, your story is what the consumer believes it to be.
 And one person’s truth is another’s lie.
 You’ll never please all the people… Just those who share the alternate reality of your particular market segment.

 9. Business is about relationships.
 Relationships hinge on trust.
 So lying, cheating or doing anything that betrays trust, also hurts the brand.
+As Marty Neumeier said, “Trust is the ultimate shortcut to a buying decision, and the bedrock of modern branding.”

 10. Remember that consumers are deeply, contagiously skeptical.
 And if they feel they’re being duped, they’ll shout it out any way they can.